Staff vs. Senior Engineer: The Skills That Separate Individual Mastery from Organizational Impact

 You draft organization-wide architecture documents, champion best practices across teams, and align competing roadmaps.
 The shift from tactical firefighting to strategic planning defines this transition more than any other factor.

-Depth of Coding Responsibilities
+Depth of coding responsibilities

 Senior engineers spend significant calendar time writing features, crushing bugs, and reviewing pull requests.
 Hands-on coding dominates your week.
 Staff engineers still open editors regularly, but coding hours shrink as architecture reviews, design spikes, and technical steering committees consume more time.